HL7/davinci-atr/input/pagecontent/usecases.md

 The Attribution list contains the patient information along with information such as Attributed Provider, Health Plan information, Validity Period for the list, Risk Information etc. A member may be present multiple times within a member attribution list, however the combination of Member Identifier, Payer Identifier, Contract Identifier and Plan Identifier is always unique and can be used to identify the member.

 7. __Attributed Provider:__
-Provider responsible for the health of the Patient per the contract and will receive the payments and credits based on performance.
+Provider responsible for managing the quality and costs of the patient’s health care per the contract and will receive the payments and credits based on performance.

 8. __Attribution Period:__
 The period over which the member is attributed to a specific provider.
 The period has a start and an end date.